Recovery / Post-Op Care

 After your operation you will be given written instructions on do’s and don’ts.
 The major focus after the operation is to keep you comfortable and to get you back to normal activities as soon as possible.

-The technique that I use for Breast Implants was developed in the United States and has been shown to produce less discomfort and allow quicker return to non-exertional activities.
-This is achieved through careful dissection of anatomic planes and use of electro cautery surgical techniques.
+The technique that I use for Breast Implants was developed in the United States.
+It helps to produce less discomfort and allow quicker return to non-exertional activities.
+This can be achieved through careful dissection of anatomic planes and use of electrocautery surgical techniques.
 We aim for a minimal pain relief requirement in the post-operative period.

-All surgical wounds are covered with adhesive tape, which protects the wound and allows showering to take place without having to change dressings.
+All surgical wounds are covered with adhesive tape, which protects the wound and allows showering without having to change dressings.
 The surgical tape is left on for 1 to 3 weeks, depending on your operation.
 This allows a wide range of activities to be performed without compromising healing.

 Follow Up Appointments

 You will be given an appointment for follow up after your operation at the time of your procedure.
-Appointments are given for 1 to 3 weeks after your operation and further follow up appointments are carried out periodically until you are fully recovered from your operation.
+Appointments are given for 1 to 3 weeks after your operation and further follow up appointments are advised periodically until you are fully recovered from your operation.